0chain/zboxcli/README.md

 | --forbid_rename | specify if the users cannot rename objects in this allocation |
 | --forbid_upload | specify if users cannot upload to this allocation            |

-Here is a sample command for --forbid_upload.
+Here is a sample command for --forbid_upload:
 ```
 ./zbox updateallocation --allocation $ALLOC --forbid_upload
 ```
-Sample Response :
+Sample Response:
 ```
 Allocation Updated with txID : b84185dae620bbba8386286726f1efcd20d2516bcf1a448215434d87be3b30d
 ```